fjavier-umu/mde-data-ree/README.md

 Y_F9_DDLNormalized2JPA<br>
 <br>
 <br>
-Projects have been implemented by using the next MDE technologies:<br>
+Projects have been implemented by using the next MDE tools:<br>
 - AGE.
 Age Generative Environement : http://gts.inf.um.es/age<br>
 - RubyTL : http://rubytl.rubyforge.org/<br>
 - Gra2Mol : http://modelum.es/trac/gra2mol/<br>
 - MODScript : https://eclipse.org/gmt/mofscript/<br>

-If information needed to test the projects, it can be requested at: fjavier@um.es<br>
+Please, follow instructions indicated in the tool websites in order to execute the projects.
+If more information is needed to test the projects, it can be requested at: fjavier (at) um (dot) es<br>
 <br>